 He further speaks of the present policy in this regard as not only "short-sighted," but "in direct contravention of treaty stipulation," and concludes that "what should be the work of a year will be protracted through a decade, and the work of a decade through a generation."
-In a letter addressed to the Secretary of the Interior, April 28, 1879, relative to the provisions of this bill, the Commissioner says "that the proposition to make use of unoccupied military posts or barracks and the detail of certain Army officers in connection with industrial and normal training schools for the benefit of Indian youth has the unqualified approval of this department"; and, after quoting from his annual report, wherein attention is called to treaty violations on the part of the government, and to the deficiencies of the present system, he adds:
+In a letter addressed to the Secretary of the Interior, April 28, 1879, relative to the provisions of this bill, the Commissioner says "that the proposition to make use of unoccupied military posts or barracks and the detail of certain Army officers in connection with industrial and normal training schools for the benefit of Indian youth has the unqualified approval of this department"; and, after quoting from his annual report, wherein attention is called to treaty violations on the part of the government, and to the deficiencies of the present system. he adds:

-The plan of utilizing vacant military posts and barracks will in a degree meet the great deficiencies of this work.
-It has in it the merit of saving much in the cost of buildings for such as can be accommodated, and it is hope I the speedy execution of it may not be delayed for want of such necessary authority as is needed from Congress.
-The experience of the department has been that the best results are obtained by a removal of the children from all tribal influence during the progress of education, so that educators can command all the time and attention of their pupils.
+The part of the government, and to the deficiencies of the present system, he adds: "The plan of utilizing vacant military posts and barracks will in a degree meet the great deficiencies of this work.
+It has in it the merit of saving much in the cost of buildings for such as can be accommodated, and it is hoped the speedy execution of it may not be delayed for want of such necessary authority as is needed from Congress The experience of the department has been that the best results are obtained by a removal of the children from all tribal influence during the progress of education, so that educators can command all the time and attention of their pupils.
 Youth so educated return to their tribes as teachers, interpreters, and examples in farming, &c., and, if properly sustained and guided thereafter, prove far more effective guides than whites of the same capacity.
-Nothing is more essential than that Indian youth while passing through school should have thorough instruction in some practical branch of labor, that will meet his or her needs for obtaining a livelihood after leaving school.
+Nothing is more essential than that Indian youth while passing through school should have thorough instruction in some practical branch of labor, that will meet his or her needs for obtaining a livelihood after leaving school."

 The schools contemplated to be established by the bill under consideration will have this direction.
-Farming, the care of stock, mechanics, and other needful industries will be an important feature, and it is expected that in course of time many of the teachers, interpreters, farmers, blacksmiths, carpenters, and other employees required at the agencies may be supplied by Indian youth educated for that purpose.
+Farming, the care of stock, mechanics, and other needful industries will be an important feature, and it is expected that in course of time many of the teachers, interpreters, farmers, blacksmiths, carpenters, and other employés required at the agencies may be supplied by Indian youth educated for that purpose.
+The department has in course of training at the Hampton Normal and Industrial

-The department has in course of training at the Hampton Normal and Industrial School in Virginia sixty-six Indians, boys and girls, from eight different nomadic tribes; and although this work was only begun last year, the results already demonstrate that no better plan now exists.
-The

-Hampton school was established in the interest of the colored race; with the avowed purpose of teaching them the "salvation of hard work."
+The department has in course of training at the Hampton Normal and Industrial School in Virginia sixty-six Indians, boys and girls, from eight different nomadie tribes; and although this work was only begun last year, the results already demonstrate that no better plan now exists.
+The Hampton school was established in the interest of the colored race, with the avowed purpose of teaching them the "salvation of hard work."
 This spirit seems to meet the needs of the Indian race equally well, and the very considerable number of agents, teachers, missionaries, and others engaged in or interested in Indian educational work, who have visited and witnessed the methods of Hampton, join in commending it as just what the Indian needs.
-The intercourse between the youth at Hampton and their parents and people on the plains has produced extraordinary interest and demands for educational help from these tribes.
+The intercourse between the youth at Hampton and their parents and people on the plains has produced extraordinary interest and demand for educational help from these tribes.